bbc/draft-ohanlon-transport-info-header/draft-ohanlon-transport-info-header.md

 # Changes

 ## Since -00
+* Issue 1 (HTTP Tunnels) Added text regarding the use of HTTP CONNECT.
 * Issue 3 (Is sub-second resolution appropriate?)
 Changed from UNIC Epoch to RFC3339 time format.
 * Issue 4 (Could this be used for both request and response?)
 Modified text to allow for both server and client use.
 * Issue 10 (Provide additional use-cases) Updated motivation and added use-cases section.